 Being a corporation principally engaged in financial printing services, the Group's businesses do not pose a significant threat to the health and safety of employees.
 Nonetheless, the Group recognises that the operational efficiency of an enterprise is closely related to the maintenance of a healthy and safe working environment for all employees, thus it endeavours to safeguard the health and safety of its employees and expect all employees to strictly observe its health and safety policies.
-The Group will continue to maintain a healthy and safe working environment for its employees.
+The Group will continue to review the effectiveness of these policies and maintain a healthy and safe working environment for its employees.

 During the Year, the Group was not aware of any material non-compliance with relevant laws and regulations in Hong Kong relating to health and safety, including but not limited to the Occupational Safety and Health Ordinance and the Employees' Compensation Ordinance that would have a significant impact on the Group.
-In addition, during the Year, there was no work-related fatalities and lost days due to work injury (2021 and 2020: Nil).
+In addition, during the Year, there was no work-related fatalities and lost days due to work injury (2022 and 2021: Nil).